 Beets are an excellent source of folate, fiber, manganese, potassium, iron, and vitamin C. You should definitely add them to your diet even if you have thalassemia major or minor.

-Don’t worry about the iron content as that’s not too much.
+Don’t worry about the iron content as that’s not too much if you are eating a balanced portion.
 Just make sure you are chelating properly and eat a healthy, natural and colorful diet!

 If you are looking for natural iron chelators don’t forget to check out this article I wrote